caspervg/rlge/README.md

   - `W` / `A` / `S` / `D` – move the snake (left/right/up/down)
   - `Enter` – restart from the Game Over screen

+### Particles Demo

+The particles example demonstrates a configurable particle emitter with pluggable spawn functions and render callbacks, plus a live ImGui debug UI to play with the particle parameters.

+- Executable: `rlge_particles`
+- Input:
+  - Move the mouse to move the main emitter in world space.
+  - Press `F1` to toggle the ImGui debug overlay and tweak emitter parameters.

 ## Using RLGE in your own game (overview)